CamillaBa/FYS3150_Project_5/README.md

 # FYS3150_Project_5

 This repository contains 11 header files,
 1 cpp file and 1 python file.
+The remaining files are data files for plots.

 The header files are:

 * vector.h                          (A vector class made for simple 1-dim arrays)
 * matrix.h                          (A matrix class made for simple 2-dim arrays)